johnsonjh/VEDIT/vinstall/README.md

   the `^Z` + `EOFPAD` padding, so nothing changes for a byte‑count‑unaware system.  `lrbcsw` lives at `SWTBL+11`, in the reserved tail beyond the `SWCHNM`=11 switches that the `ES` command and the CompuView `INSTALL` manages, with 0 meaning use the defaults.
-Bits `1` means don't use byte counts when reading, `2` means don't set them when writing, and `4` means interpret the field using the ISX LRBC convention (# bytes *unused* in the last record) instead of the standard DOS‑PLUS convention of # bytes *used* where is 0 is a full record).
+Bit `1` means don't use byte counts when reading, `2` means don't set them when writing, and `4` means interpret the field using the ISX LRBC convention (# bytes *unused* in the last record) instead of the standard DOS‑PLUS convention of # bytes *used* where 0 is a full record).

 ### vintmod